Little Collins Street

-Little Collins Street is a minor street in the central business district (CBD) of Melbourne, Victoria, Australia.
+Little Collins Street is a minor street in the Melbourne central business district, Victoria, Australia.

 The street runs parallel to and to the north of Collins Street and as a narrow one way lane takes on the name of the wider main street.

 The street has many boutique shops, bars and hotels in lanes at the 'Paris End' and offices towards the Docklands end.
 Howey Place, Royal Arcade and The Causeway are notable arcades.

 Geography

 Little Collins Street runs roughly from east to west and it bisects the CBD (known as the Hoddle Grid) along its long axis.
 Little Collins Street runs between the parallel Collins Street and Bourke Street streets.

-The street has some notable buildings, including the CH2 (Council House 2 - the world's first Six star rating environmentally friendly building), Victoria Hotel, City of Melbourne buildings and ANZ World Headquarters.
+The street has some notable buildings, including the CH2 (Council House 2 - the world's first Six star rating environmentally friendly building), Victoria Hotel, City of Melbourne buildings and ANZ Bank World Headquarters.
 On the corner of Little Collins Street and King Street is the city's first and only school, Melbourne City School, housed in a three-story bluestone heritage building.

-At the western end is Bank Place, a significant old lane which provides pedestrian access to Collins Street between Queen Street and William Street.
-The block between Queen Street and William Street has a large number of weekday cafes.
+At the western end is Bank Place, a significant old lane which provides pedestrian access to Collins Street between Queen and William streets.
+The block between Queen and William Streets has a large number of weekday cafes.

 The section between Swanston Street and Elizabeth Street adjoins several lanes and arcades, with an extensive array of shops and cafes.

 Shopping

-The section between Exhibition Street and Elizabeth Street has many Australian fashion boutiques, primarily focusing on men's fashion, such as Joe Black the Tailor, Sarti Tailor, Chiodo, Scanlan & Theodore, Calibre, Saba, Roy Christou, Déclic, Satch and Assin.
+The section between Exhibition Street and Elizabeth Street has many Australian fashion boutiques, primarily focusing on men's fashion, such as Christian Kimber, Joe Black the Tailor, Sarti Tailor, Chiodo, Scanlan & Theodore, Calibre, Saba, Roy Christou, Déclic, Satch and Assin.